Atavic/awesome-csound/README.md

 ### Not listed:
 - TextCsound wrapper for the Unity3d game engine
 - A simplified interface to the Leap Motion hand sensor input device
-- Emacs modules, Vim plugins Csound tools for Vim
+- Emacs modules, Vim plugins